OpenCannabis/Python/README.md

 '{\n  "id": "abc123",\n  "type": "EDIBLES"\n}'
 ```

+See the [Protobuf docs for Python](https://developers.google.com/protocol-buffers/docs/pythontutorial) for more info and
+code samples.

 ### Tooling

 Development happens through the `Makefile`, which calls [Bazel](https://bazel.build).
 The library is assembled by